harshad-dhokane/new-docx/README.md

 PORT=5000
 ```

+- The DATABASE_URL can be found in the Connect button under Direct Connection.
 - The `VITE_` prefix is required for Vite to expose env vars to the frontend.

 ### 6. Database Migrations